ilyavf/tx-builder/README.md

 - [ ] parallelize `pow` with Web Workers

 ## Release Notes:
+- 0.8.0 Added `bufferVarSliceBuffer` to create a variable length buffer from a buffer.
 - 0.7.4 Added `pow` (Proof of Work) method for finding a `nonce` value, main export.
 - 0.7.3 Added `signBuffer` method, main export.
 - 0.7.2 Validation: check 1st argument of the 2 argument curried `bufferVarSlice` on time.